hjjg200/go-together/README.md

 Queue hangs until its group gains turn and returns true if the group successfully gained turn and false if the RailSwitch was closed.
 Therefore, you need to wrap it with a if block for proper use.

+And number below 0 is not allowed for `at`.
+They are reserved for internal use.

 ```go
 if rs.Queue(groupCleanup, 1) {
     // Successfully gained turn